kailash-manasarovar/statement/docs/timeline/2024/october.md

     - I tell her about Ajay's teams military coup on my role.
     - I explain the sexual threats at dinner in Bali (I do not make the Jitendra Das connection at this stage, or that the man's actions at the dinner table may have imitated something very evil that happened to me in my apartment while I was sedated on Wednesday 13th March after which I was certain I was going to be murdered).
     - I tell her about Hans's outrageous behavior.
-    - I tell her I've started a claim for harassment with Head of Legal at Polygon.
+    - I tell her how I started a claim for harassment with Head of Legal at Polygon.
-    - I tell her they fired me the Friday before.
+    - And how they fired me the Friday before.
-    - I tell her I'm looking for a lawyer.
+    - I tell her I'm looking for a lawyer to help me with a claim for unfair dismissal and harassment.
     - She asks me what's next, I tell her I'm going to Thailand.
     - I tell her I feel in danger and that the whole town of Dénia hates me.
     - I explain I have to wear my camera even just going to the post office.